 With easy access from Nara City, Yamato Koriyama is a good excursion in any season.
 From spring through autumn, the area's temples and castle offer views of azalea, hydrangea and other seasonal flowers.
 There is also a large shopping mall nearby for the odd rainy day in winter.

 A combination of bus, taxi and travel on foot is recommended to get around Yamato Koriyama.
 The castle and shops around Kintetsu-Koriyama Station can be covered on foot.
 For other sights in the area, buses depart from Kintetsu-Koriyama and Yamato-Koizumi stations, but often run infrequently.
 Consider taking a taxi from one of the stations to maximize sightseeing time in the area.

 As with areas outside of Nara City, shops and restaurants sometimes close irregularly on weekdays and during the off-peak season.
-Plan accordingly and consult with a tourist information centre before visiting.
+Plan accordingly and consult with a tourist information center before visiting.